en4bz/ThreadPool/README.md

 A simple C++11 Thread Pool implementation.

-Note: The default constructor `ThreadPool<POLICY> name;` will create a ThreadPool with a number of worker threads equivelent to `std::thread::hardware_concurrency()` or in other words the name number of threads, including hyperthreading, of the underlying CPU.
+Note: The default constructor `ThreadPool<POLICY> name;` will create a ThreadPool with a number of worker threads equivelent to `std::thread::hardware_concurrency()` or in other words the same number of threads, including hyperthreads, of the underlying CPU.
+Should be the same value as `nproc`.

 Now with queueing policies!
  * `FIFO_POLICY` (default)